networktocode/diffsync/examples/02-callback-function/README.md

 This example shows how you can set up DiffSync to invoke a callback function to update its status as a sync proceeds.
 This could be used to, for example, update a status bar (such as with the [tqdm](https://github.com/tqdm/tqdm) library), although here for simplicity we'll just have the callback print directly to the console.

+> The source code for this example is in Github in the [examples/02-callback-function/](https://github.com/networktocode/diffsync/tree/main/examples/02-callback-function) directory.

 ```python
 from diffsync.logging import enable_console_logging
 from example2 import DiffSync1, DiffSync2, print_callback